 Within a city like Baltimore, the landscape is generally considered the ‘background’ for human activity – a largely undifferentiated expanse of green, without much thought about the actual plants that fill the space.
-But UMBC Professor of Visual Arts Lynn Cazabon moved those plants to the foreground, and she is worked with the IRC to explore the ways that plants respond to the environment around them.
-She also wanted people to think about species that thrive in urban areas, and to that end worked with one common species, Conyza canadensis, better known as horseweed, a native annual.
-While most people think of horseweed as a nuisance, or weed, Cazabon is fascinated by its adaptability to the stresses of living in human-created landscapes.
+UMBC Professor of Visual Arts Lynn Cazabon moved those plants to the foreground, working with the IRC to explore the ways that plants respond to the environment around them during an IRC Summer Faculty Fellowship.

-Cazabon received a 2016 IRC Summer Faculty Fellowship for her project Plantelligence.
 “Plantelligence emerged from my interest in how plants perceive and respond to events occurring in their surrounding environment, as a means to bring attention to how global warming impacts the way plants and in turn urban landscapes are currently evolving.
-Recent research in the field of plant neurobiology has led to inquiries into the evolutionary purposes of the many ways that plants sense their surroundings, including through analogues to sight, hearing, touch, taste and smell as well as through perception of electrical, magnetic, and chemical input.”
-But, plants move and react at speeds below human perception—and this is where the IRC’s research in photogrammetry, 3D modeling, animation, and virtual reality comes into play.
+Recent research in the field of plant neurobiology has led to inquiries into the evolutionary purposes of the many ways that plants sense their surroundings, including through analogues to sight, hearing, touch, taste and smell as well as through perception of electrical, magnetic, and chemical input.
+(Cazabon)” But, plants move and react at speeds below human perception—and this is where the IRC’s research in photogrammetry, 3D modeling, animation, and virtual reality came into play.

 Fascinated by its adaptability to the stresses of living in human-created landscapes, Cazabon focused on one common species, Conyza canadensis, better known as horseweed.
 A plant that most people consider a nuisance, Horseweed is a native annual that thrives in urban areas.